frederic-perez/AmE-dictionary/data/dictionary.md

 __cinnamon roll__
 __cipher<sup>1</sup>__ _n_ (cypher)
 __cipher<sup>2</sup>__ _v_ (cypher) _They often cipher._
+__ciphertext__ _n_ A message which has been transformed by a cipher so that it can be read only by those privy to the secrets of the cipher.
 __circa__
 __circadian__ _adj_ :three::hammer:
 __circlet__ _n_ :two::hammer: _A circlet of red-hot iron._ _A jeweled circlet._